-In 2020, members of our Board of Directors were compensated as follows: (i) the non-employee directors each received an annual stock option grant at the Annual Meeting of Stockholders of 12,500 shares at an exercise price equal to the closing price of the Company's common stock on the date of such grant, and vesting and becoming exercisable in four equal consecutive quarterly tranches; (ii) the non-employee directors each received a stock option grant on December 2, 2020 of 60,000 shares at an exercise price equal to the closing price of the Company's common stock on the date of such grant, and vesting and becoming exercisable in three equal consecutive annual tranches commencing on the earlier of June 1, 2021 or the date of the Company's 2021 Annual Meeting of Stockholders, and thereafter on the annual anniversary of such date in 2022 and 2023; (iii) all non-employee directors serving on the Board of Directors received an annual payment of \$35,000, payable in equal quarterly installments, in consideration for their services on the Board; (iv) Mr. Sokolow, the lead independent director of the Board of Directors, received an additional annual payment of \$10,000, payable in equal, quarterly installments, in consideration of his service as the lead independent director of the Board of Directors, (v) the chairmen of the respective Board committees, other than the Board of Directors' Audit Committee, received an additional annual payment of \$10,000, payable in equal quarterly installments, in consideration for their services as chairmen on the respective Board of Directors' committees; and (vi) the chairman of the Board of Directors' Audit Committee.
+In 2021, members of our Board of Directors were compensated as follows: (i) the non-employee directors each received an annual stock option grant at the Annual Meeting of Stockholders of 12,500 shares at an exercise price equal to the closing price of the Company's common stock on the date of such grant, and vesting and becoming exercisable in four equal consecutive quarterly tranches; (ii) all non-employee directors serving on the Board of Directors received an annual payment of \$35,000, payable in equal quarterly installments, in consideration for their services on the Board; (iii) Mr. Sokolow, the lead independent director of the Board of Directors, received an additional annual payment of \$10,000, payable in equal, quarterly installments, in consideration of his service as the lead independent director of the Board of Directors, (iv) the chairmen of the respective Board committees, other than the Board of Directors' Audit Committee, received an additional annual payment of \$10,000, payable in equal quarterly installments, in consideration for their services as chairmen on the respective Board of Directors' committees; and (v) the chairman of the Board of Directors' Audit Committee received an additional annual payment of \$15,000, payable in equal quarterly installments, in consideration for his service as the chairman of the Board of Directors' Audit Committee.
+Commencing with the 2022 Meeting, the annual stock option grant of 12,500 stock options awarded to each of the Company's non-employee directors following each of the Company's Annual Meeting of Stockholders will be increased to 15,000 stock options.

-In 2020, our current employee director, Mr. Kanders, was compensated pursuant to his employment agreement (which is described below under the heading "Employment Agreements").
+In 2021, our current employee director, Mr. Kanders, was compensated pursuant to his employment agreement (which is described below under the heading "Employment Agreements").